romanjoffee/java-mnist-tutorial/README.md

 Java 8

 ## Description

-Spring-boot app
+To run the model execute `Application.java`

+Code-base built as Spring Boot app

 Configuration is set in `AppConfiguration.java` and `application.yml`

 Main model logic (i.e. back-propagation) is in `Processor.java`

-Training can be executed in 2 modes - `serial` and `concurrent`

-To change between modes edit `application.yml` entry:
+Training can be executed in 2 modes - `general` and `concurrent` To change between modes edit `application.yml` entry:
 ```
 spring: